grafana/loki/docs/promtail/overview.md

 To allow more sophisticated filtering afterwards, Promtail allows to set labels not only from service discovery, but also based on the contents of the log lines.
 The so-called `pipeline_stages` can be used to add or update labels, correct the timestamp or rewrite the log line entirely.
-Refer to the [log parsing documentation](parsing.md) for more details.
+Refer to the [logentry processing documentation](../logentry/processing-log-lines.md) for more details.

 ### Shipping
 Once Promtail is certain about what to ingest and all labels are set correctly, it starts *tailing* (continuously reading) the log files from the applications.
 Once enough data is read into memory, it is flushed in as a batch to Loki.